alfiannajih/dattabot-tech-test/Point 2/README.md

 # Tech Stack
 1. Python: Run the ETL script.

-2. Docker: Containerize Metabase and PostgreSQL.
+2. Docker: Containerizes Metabase and PostgreSQL.

 3. PostgreSQL: Use for data warehouse